 Some of our work and positions on ATVs, ORVs, dirtbikes and other motorized recreation

-We strongly believe there is a place for responsible all-terrain vehicle (ATV), off-road vehicle (ORV), and other motorized recreation use on designated roads and trails in the great outdoors.
-We understand folks want to ride quality routes in a sustainable way!
+We strongly believe there is a place for responsible all-terrain vehicles (ATV), off-road vehicles (ORV), dirt bikes and other motorized recreation on designated roads and trails in the great outdoors.
+We understand folks want to ride quality routes in a sustainable way, and we support that!
 ATVs and other motorized recreation deserve a place in properly designated and enforced areas with reasonable access, interesting routes, compelling vistas, and loops.

 Together we have to determine what works best for motorized use and does not pose a threat to the local environment, sensitive wildlife habitats or the pursuits of other outdoor recreationists—whether it’s a hunter stalking a wary mule deer or a hiker seeking peace and quiet in the backcountry.

 News on Motorized Recreation:

 - March 2017: Balanced, thorough process required for ATVs on Okanogan County roads